kbredies/gratopy/doc/source/index.rst

                    \end{minipage}

-.. table:: The sinogram of a walnut obtained via fanbeam projection, as well as the corresponding Landweber and Total Variation reconstructions
+.. table:: The fanbeam projection of a walnut and gratopy's Landweber and total variation reconstructions (from left to right).
     :widths: 20 40 40

     +----------------------------------------+-------------------------------------+------------------------------------------+